 The waste that accumulates on city streets is not only a nuisance and eyesore, but all ultimately ends up being washed into our aquatic ecosystems and Humboldt Bay.
-The Adopt-a-Block program of the NEC and RSVP (Retired Senior Volunteer Program) works to decrease the amount of litter in our streets, particularly toxic cigarette butts, that can damage our watershed.
+The Adopt-a-Block program works to decrease the amount of litter in our streets, particularly toxic cigarette butts, that can damage our watershed.
 If you already clean your block or storefront, this is a great way to have your work acknowledged and for the waste you pick up to be recorded.
 With the accumulation of all of the volunteers data, a real difference can be made.
 Individuals and businesses willing to volunteer a small amount of their time each month can volunteer with Adopt-a-Block and pledge to keep a storefront, bike path, trail, street, or block clean!

 How to Get Involved

 Adopt-a-Block activities include:

 - Collecting and disposing of other litter

 - Reporting monthly to the NEC with your volunteer hours and cigarettes collected

 - Encouraging participation

 You may choose to clean whichever area of your choosing after submitting an application and liability form, for approximately 4 hours a month.
 This could be a block, storefront, trail, or any other location in need of some TLC.
 Usually it is the block near the business or person’s home, but if you wish to clean a particular location ask the NEC if it has been adopted yet!